Ruth Mulan Chu Chao

-Ruth Mulan Chu Chao (趙朱木蘭 (Zhào Zhū Mùlán); March 19, 1930 – August 2, 2007) was the matriarch of a Chinese-American philanthropic family.
+Ruth Mulan Chu Chao (趙朱木蘭 (Zhào Zhū Mùlán); March 19, 1930 – August 2, 2007) was the matriarch of a Chinese-American family successful in shipping.
 In 2016, Harvard Business School dedicated the Ruth Mulan Chu Chao Center in her honor, making it the first building at the business school named for a woman and an Asian American.
-Four of Chao's six daughters attended the business school, including former United States Secretary of Labor and Secretary of Transportation, Elaine Chao.
+Four of Chao's six daughters attended the business school, including former United States Secretary of Labor and Secretary of Transportation, Elaine Chao and former Foremost Group CEO Angela Chao.